CumulusNetworks/docs/content/sonic-202012/Getting-Started/Quick-Start-Guide.md

 - The `/etc/sonic/config_db.json` file is missing or was misconfigured.
 - There is an issue with the `syncd` container.
 - There was an error processing a configuration file such as `port_config.ini` or `config_db.json`.

+## Default Credentials

+All SONiC switches support both serial console-based login and SSH-based login by default.
+The default credentials to log in (if you did not modify when you built the SONiC image) is *admin*/*YourPaSsWoRd*.

+For SSH login, you can log in to the management interface (eth0) IP address after configuring the it using the serial console.
+Refer the next section for configuring the IP address for management interface.

+You can add new users with the Linux `useradd` command.
+You manage passwords with the Linux `passwd` command.